evanatyourservice/distributed_kron/README.md

 See the `kron_example.py` file for a simple example.

-The main thing to note is that your workflow should include passing params partition specs into kron through `params_partition_specs`, which will be used for internal sharding constraints.
-Also, it is best to explicitly set preconditioner partition specs using `preconditioner_partition_spec` (see hyperparameters section below).
+The main thing to note is that your workflow should include passing params partition specs into pro through `params_partition_specs`, which will be used for internal sharding constraints.
+You can also specify the `pipeline_axis_name` for pipeline parallelism (typically 'fsdp') and `pipeline_axis_size` for sharding the preconditioner state across devices.

 #### `get_opt_state_partition_specs`: